u5564707/RSMS/README.md

 3. Run the application by double clicking nwjs.

 ## Instruction

+0. The user interface contains two main components, the tree shows the process branch and the table shows the data stored in the node.

 1. View samples

 In the demo tree structure, only by right click on the node, the data stored in this node will show up in the table.